vrugtehagel/yozo/README.md

 ### register

 This function takes one or two arguments.
 The first is a URL (either a string or URL object), pointing to your custom element's definition.
 The second is an optional options object.
 It may contain an `as` key, with a custom element name as value, that the component will be registered as.
-This has a higher presedence than the name defined in the custom element's definition!
+This has a higher precedence than the name defined in the custom element's definition!
 This is mostly useful for renaming third-party components.
 Your registration will look more-or-less like this:
 ```js
 import { register } from 'https://deno.land/x/yozo'